 In addition to working through national systems, government co-financing for projects has been built over time to sustain initiatives beyond defined timelines.
 A strong NIU capacity is an essential ingredient for achieving long-term success, and, in some cases, NIUs are now completely financed by their governments.
 The NIUs are also increasingly working with each other to share knowledge and implement successful new and innovative approaches.

-support in Benin has been crucial to helping reduce poverty by strengthening trade and productive capacity-building.
+The EIF's trade and productive capacity-building support in Benin has been crucial to helping reduce poverty by strengthening trade and productive capacity-building.

 The Government of Benin buys in to trade infrastructure

 By bringing together